Air fryer canned potatoes

 Affiliate links in this post will be clearly marked with a *.
 Clicking one of these links means I earn a discount or receive payment.

 These air fryer canned potatoes are the perfect frugal recipe.
-Ideal if you’re perhaps not up for peeling fresh potatoes and prepping them yourself, or even just want a super fast side dish to prepare in just a few seconds.
+Ideal if you're perhaps not up for peeling fresh potatoes and prepping them yourself, or even just want a super fast potato side dish to prepare in just a few seconds.
+Just a little warning that the odd canned potato is prone to going pop in the air fryer so keep that in mind!

 Using canned potatoes is a great convenience hack for people with disabilities, those on a low budget or even just people who are low on time.
-For around 35p you can purchase a can of tinned potatoes, already peeled, in water, ready to use in recipes.
+For around 37p you can purchase a can of tinned potatoes, already peeled, in water, ready to use in your recipes.

 My air fryer, well, my Ninja Foodi OL750UK to be more specific, has to be my favourite EVER kitchen gadget!
-I use it just about daily, sometimes more, and I love how easy it is to just use my air fryer to cook whole meals, air fryer side dishes, air fryer desserts and MUCH more.
+I use it just about daily for air frying, sometimes more, and I love how easy it is to just use my air fryer to cook whole meals, air fryer side dishes, air fryer desserts and MUCH more.

-This particular recipe takes just seconds to prepare for and you’ll be shocked at the results you can achieve too, as you can see from the photo on this post already I’m sure!
+This particular recipe takes just seconds to prepare for and you'll be shocked at the results you can achieve too, as you can see from the photo on this post!

-Nothing brings me more joy, at family meal times, than serving up food that my children will eat, and these air fryer tinned potatoes are the perfect example.
-They are always a hit, taste delicious and leftovers can be used in other recipes too.
+Nothing brings me more joy at family meal times than serving up food that my children will eat, and these air fryer tinned potatoes are the perfect example.
+They are always a hit, taste delicious and leftovers can be used in other recipes too with ease.

 While you’re here be sure to check out my air fryer tips and tricks.
 Whether you’re a total newbie to using an air fryer, or just looking to get more from it, this is sure to help!
 Why not check out some of my other air fryer potato recipes too?